Catherine Cortez Masto: Health care

 Cortez Masto does not support the repeal of the Affordable Care Act (also known as Obamacare).
 She does support improving upon the act, which she has called "imperfect".
 She has co-sponsored the Marketplace Certainty Act to bring more stability to the health insurance marketplace.

 Immigration

 In June 2019, after the Housing and Urban Development Department confirmed that Deferred Action for Childhood Arrivals (DACA) recipients did not meet eligibility for federal backed loans, Cortez Masto and 11 other senators introduced the Home Ownership Dreamers Act, legislation mandating that the federal government not be authorized to deny mortgage loans backed by the Federal Housing Administration, Fannie Mae, Freddie Mac, or the Agriculture Department solely due to applicants' immigration status.

-In July 2019, Cortez Masto was one of 16 Senate Democrats to have introduced the Protecting Sensitive Locations Act, which mandated that ICE agents get a supervisor's approval before engaging in enforcement actions at sensitive locations, except in special circumstances, that agents receive annual training, and that they be required to report annually on enforcement actions at those locations.
+In July 2019, Cortez Masto was one of 16 Senate Democrats to have introduced the Protecting Sensitive Locations Act, which mandated that Immigration and Customs Enforcement (ICE) agents get a supervisor's approval before engaging in enforcement actions at sensitive locations (except in special circumstances), that agents receive annual training, and that they be required to report annually on enforcement actions at those locations.

+In January 2026, after Alex Pretti became the second U.S. citizen to be shot and killed by ICE agents in Minneapolis that month, Cortez Masto announced she would vote against the Department of Homeland Security (DHS) funding bill.
+Despite having previously been one of eight Senate Democrats who voted to end a government shutdown standoff weeks earlier, Cortez Masto opposed the DHS measure, saying ICE operations in Minnesota were "brutalizing U.S. citizens and law-abiding immigrants" and that the enforcement actions were "clearly not about keeping Americans safe".